KnefiCZ/maturitni-prace/README.md

  Práce k maturitě

 # About the project
- This project is made for my final school exam
+ This project is made for my final school exam.

 # Composer install
+    How to use composer
+    composer init

     Downloaded composer with command
     composer reqire illuminate/database